akostarinc/Public-Docs/source_code/robotell/README.md

-  If you are using a language other than python, please do not be discouraged, as the python code contains all the elements that are important to drive the bus successfully in any language, or any OS.
-While this script was developed in Linux, it operates on windows as well.
+  If you are using a language other than python, please do not be discouraged, as the python code contains all the elements that are important to drive the CAN bus successfully.
+This can be ported to any language with ease.
+While this script was developed in Linux, it operates on Windows as well.
+Though untested, MAC should operate as well.

  If you are using an OS other than Linux, substitute the values as your platform demands.
 For instance, using Windows, instead of specifying /dev/ttyUSB0,